 Observe the following steps to collect evidence samples:

-- Use sterile swabs to absorb wet stains from non-absorptive surfaces. - Dampen a sterile swab with sterile water to collect dry stains from walls or other larger items.
-Do not scrape dried stains. - Stains may also be cut from substates if too large to collect.
+- Use sterile swabs to absorb wet stains from non-absorptive surfaces. - Dampen a sterile swab, using sterile water, to collect dry stains from walls or other larger items.
+Do not scrape dried stains.